WormBase/website-genome-browsers/README.md

 for JBrowse), and those should get pulled into staging with subsequent merges.
-At some point after that, right before the move to production, there should be pull requests from staging into the production branches ("production" for GBrowse, "jbrowse-production" for JBrowse), and a subsequent merges.
+At some point after that, right before the move to production, there should be pull requests from staging into the production branches ("production" for GBrowse, "jbrowse-production" for JBrowse), and subsequent merges.

 To implement the move to production, for GBrowse all that needs to happen is a pull into the production branch checkout that is set up to serve